 Eight years.
 I think at the time the [H-]969 Harmonizer was the last in the line and they decided they wanted to redo it and make it stereo.
 I worked for Richard Factor, with Bob Belcher and Dave Derr [Empirical Labs].
 We were really right out of school and new at things and excited to get a crack at designing this new product.
 Eventually Richard did let us work on it.
 It was basically supposed to be a stereo pitch shifter and we just went overboard.
 Every once in a while they would ask us how it was going and why it was taking so long and we just made things up just to keep things going.
 Bob, who pretty much designed the entire hardware top to bottom, would sometimes sleep in the officeafter spending all night working on circuits, and then wake up and start working on software.
 My part of it was to do all of the DSP stuff — the algorithms.
 We actually didn't have any hardware working, and I had gotten an old IBM PC XT with maybe a 10 or 20 megabyte hard drive, and whacked together an A to D converter card so I could sample some audio to test out some algorithms.
 I would test things out and try it out on my computer.
 It would have to churn overnight — I'd go home have dinner and come back and there would be a few seconds of audio.
 Compared to what we have now it was just unbelievable.

-The rest of this article is only available with an archive subscription or by purchasing back issue #62.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #62.
 For an upcoming year's free subscription, and our current issue on PDF...